rpgreview/papersandpaychecks/pnp.md

 **Strategic Conflict**

 One very important aspect of strategic conflict is that it is typical way that wounds are caused in social or mental conflict, whether initiated through gossip, investigation, or carefully-crafted psychological damage.
+Whereas the difference between "bruises" and "wounds" with physical damage depends much more on the weapon, with mental and social attacks it is usually time-dependent.

+**Analysis**

+**Carousing**

+**Gaslighting**

+**Gossip**

+**Invention**

+**Legal Contest**

+**Research**

 ## 2.5 Damage and Healing